 London’s ongoing film and TV production boom shows no sign of slowing.
 With current levels of production there is an ever-increasing need for homegrown emerging talent.

-Making that initial step into a career in the screen industries requires aspiring professionals to have personal connections or undertake multiple unpaid internships to build up their CVs and gain high profile film credits: critical to success in a highly competitive sector.
+However, making that first step into a career in the screen industries usually requires aspiring professionals to have personal connections or undertake several unpaid internships to build up their CVs and gain high profile film credits.
+These are critical to success is such a highly competitive industry.

 Apprenticeships provide a great opportunity to introduce a more diverse talent base to the industry while at the same time providing opportunities for trainees to earn and learn on the job.

-However, work in the screen industries is essentially freelance in nature with each production starting and finishing in a relatively short timeframe.
-And as a result, current apprenticeship schemes lack relevance and flexibility.
+The problem is, work in the screen industries is essentially freelance in nature with each production starting and finishing in a relatively short time frame.
+And so, current apprenticeship schemes lack relevance and flexibility.

-The short-term and freelance nature of contracts makes it difficult to devise an apprenticeship scheme able to support the apprentice fully to satisfy the key requirements as prescribed by the Apprenticeships, Skills, Children and Learning Act 2009 (ASCLA).
+The short-term and freelance nature of contracts makes it difficult to devise an apprenticeship scheme able to support apprentices fully to satisfy the key requirements prescribed in the Apprenticeships, Skills, Children and Learning Act 2009 (ASCLA).

-Additionally, the government mandatory apprenticeship levy does not sit comfortably in the film industry.
-Production companies, large and small, consider it a tax with little benefit and short-term, freelance productions find it hard to accommodate longer-term apprenticeship programmes or to meet the required outcome parameters such as apprenticeship standards.
+Not only that, the government mandatory apprenticeship levy does not sit comfortably in the film industry.
+Many production companies, both large and small, consider it a tax with little or no benefit.
+Short-term, freelance productions also find it hard to accommodate longer-term apprenticeship programmes or to meet the required outcomes parameters such as apprenticeship standards.

 FilmFixer has placed social value, employment, and skills development at the heart of its new Film Office Service contracts.